Open-Source-Compliance/tdosca-tc06-plainhw/input-sources/README.md

 ## 1. Purpose <a id="pur"></a>
 One task of the project [Test-Driven Open Source Compliance Automation](https://github.com/Open-Source-Compliance/tdosca) is to define test cases consisting of program sources and reference compliance artifacts which - added to the program package - would ensure to distribute the open source program compliantly.

-The software files TDOSCA-TC06-PLAINHW are the input of the test case no. 6.
+The software files of the test case TDOSCA-TC06-PLAINHW are the input of the sixth tdosca test case.
 TC06 delivers a ***plain hello world*** program, consists of differently licensed internal classes and depends on 3 external Java libraries

 ## 2. Prerequisites <a id="prq"></a>
 * operating system